Great Philippine eagle, monkey-eating eagle (Pithencophaga jefferyi)

 The largest bird of prey in captivity

-The largest eagle kept in captivity measured 112 cm (3ft 8.1in), which makes this species the largest bird of prey in terms of length, right behind the extinct Haast’s eagle (Harpagornis moorei), for the similar-sized Argentavis (the largest wingspan in history) is identified as a scavenger.
+The largest Philippine eagle kept in captivity measured 112 cm (3 ft 8.1 in), making this species the largest bird of prey in terms of length.
+It is surpassed in length only by the extinct Haast’s eagle (Harpagornis moorei), as the similarly sized Argentavis (which had the largest wingspan of any known flying bird) is classified as a scavenger.

-However this specimen may not be a fair representation of a wild population, for in captivity it had a far easier food access, which allowed it to achieve such a grand size – same as the heaviest harpy eagle.
+However, this specimen may not be a fair representation of a wild population, as in captivity it had significantly easier access to food, which could have allowed it to reach such a large size – similar to the heaviest recorded harpy eagle.

 Weight